alpwastaken/alpwastaken/README.md

-- 👋 Hi, I’m Alp
+- 👋 Hi, I’m alp
-- 👀 I’m interested in Software Developing.
+- 👀 I’m working on open-source projects.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning C and Linux.

+I'm using Gentoo Linux!

 <!---
 iAlq/iAlq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.